-Ilarion Larry Merculieff has more than 40 years experience serving his people, the Aleuts of the Pribilof Islands and other indigenous peoples locally, nationally, and internationally in a number of leadership capacities.
+Ilarion Larry Merculieff has more than forty years experience serving his people, the Unangan (Aleut) of the Pribilof Islands and other indigenous peoples locally, nationally, and internationally in a number of leadership capacities.

 Larry was the first Alaska Native commissioner of the Alaska Department of Commerce and Economic Development, a state cabinet post.
-He also served as the chair of the indigenous knowledge sessions of the Global Summit of Indigenous Peoples on Climate Change and as the chair of the scientific committee for Snowchange, a consortium of indigenous leaders from eight Arctic countries focused on climate change.
+He also served as the chair of the indigenous knowledge sessions of the Global Summit of Indigenous Peoples on Climate Change in 2009 and as the chair of the scientific committee for Snowchange in 2005, a consortium of indigenous leaders from eight Arctic countries focused on climate change.
 Larry has also engaged in a western states speaking tour on climate change and worked with the Great Lakes tribes to develop strategies for culturally based adaptation to climate changes.

 Contributions to Humans & Nature: